Get unlimited local news and information that matters to you.

 Transit agency may tackle housing crisis

-Whatcom Transportation Authority vehicles sit in a mostly empty park-and-ride lot Tuesday
+Whatcom Transportation Authority buses and cars sit idling in a mostly empty park-and-ride lot.

-Whatcom Transportation Authority vehicles sit in a mostly empty park-and-ride lot Tuesday (Andy Bronson/Cascadia Daily News)
+Whatcom Transportation Authority vehicles sit in a mostly empty park-and-ride lot Tuesday, Aug.
+15 on Front Street in Lynden.
+WTA may lease the 3.5-acre site to a housing agency, to build affordable homes.
+(Andy Bronson/Cascadia Daily News)

 Whatcom County’s transit agency is starting to think outside the bus.